 Governments, corporations, and the public need to understand this emerging landscape.

-From the mass cyberattacks of 2008’s Russian-Georgian war to China’s operations against Hong Kong protest groups in 2019, this is the new battleground for both civil and international conflicts.
+From the mass cyberattacks of 2008’s Russian-Georgian war to the cyber onslaught faced by Ukraine today, this is the new battleground for both civil and international conflicts.

 Cyber warfare will play a crucial role in political events to come.
 Here are three possible developments that we’ll see in the near future: